Lubang Island: History

 The islands were originally settled by a proto-ethnic group that eventually developed into the present-day Tagalog.
 The island people of Lubang were among the first in the Philippines to have trade contacts with Chinese traders, as the island was an entry point to what the Chinese then referred as "Ma-i" in their trade records.

 The Spanish built a fort on Lubang Island, the San Vicente Bastion, on the western point of the entrance to Tilik Port.
 In the late 19th century, the United States annexed the Philippines following the Spanish-American War.

 After World War II, Lubang Island was where Hiroo Onoda, a Japanese army intelligence officer, and three associates hid in the jungles when the Allies reclaimed the Philippines.
 They engaged in continuous, and sometimes deadly, guerrilla warfare against the United States and later against Philippine Commonwealth troops and paramilitary police.
 One of the others surrendered, and two were killed over the decades.
 Although official flyers were dropped by airplanes in his hiding area, Onoda adamantly believed that the war was not over yet.
 In March 1974, he was officially relieved of duty by his former commanding officer, 29 years after the end of the war, making him one of the last Japanese soldiers to surrender.

 Two films, Onoda's War (2016), shot around Vigo, Burol, Agkawayan and Looc, and Onoda: 10,000 Nights in the Jungle (2021) are about Onoda's time on Lubang.
 In addition, Werner Herzog wrote a novel about it, The Twilight World.

 Administration

 The islands are administratively part of the province of Occidental Mindoro and are divided into two municipalities: Lubang and Looc.
 Lubang covers the northwestern half of Lubang Island (Cabra Island included), while Looc covers the remaining half of Lubang Island plus Ambil, Golo and the other islands.
-Looc Proper is divided into three major sections: BonBon, Gitna and Kanluran.
+Looc Proper is divided into three major sections: Bonbon, Guitna and Kanluran.